Last Updated on July 22, 2021 by Maggie Sutton

 Home Staging Checklist

 If you’ve ever watched home buying and selling shows on HGTV or other channels, you may have gotten the impression that staging a home is all about bringing in new furniture.
 But it actually involves a lot more than that.
-It also includes reimagining spaces, utilizing your existing furniture in new ways, cleaning, decluttering and all around repackaging your home to look its best.
-This is why it can be helpful to use a home staging checklist to make sure you don’t miss any important steps along the way:
+It also includes reimagining spaces, or utilizing your existing furniture in new ways.
+Staging also includes cleaning, decluttering, and all-around repackaging your home to look its best.
+This is why it can be helpful to use a home staging checklist to make sure you don’t miss any important steps.
+Make sure that:

 - All rooms and surfaces are free of clutter